benabed/clik/readme.md

-# clik 15.1
+# clik 16.0

-July 2022
+February 2023

 ``clik`` is the public version (including extra packages and tools) of the Planck Likelihood Code, ``plc``, distributed on the ESA website.
 While
 ``plc`` will only evolve in case of future discovery of major issues, ``clik`` can evolve and improve.
 In particular, future evolution of the installation procedure will only be available in ``clik``.

-``clik`` provides C and Fortran and python libraries that allow users to compute the log likelihoods of the temperature, polarization, and lensing maps of Planck data, along with new datasets, such as SPT3G.
+``clik`` provides C and Fortran and python libraries that allow users to compute the log likelihoods of the temperature, polarization, and lensing maps of Planck data, along with new datasets, such as SPT-3G.

 Note that all of the previous likelihood files (from plc 1 and plc 2) should still work correctely with ``clik`` and should do so in the foreseeable future.